 - Your unsecured debt is greater than £2,000

 - You can afford to pay more than £80 per month towards your debts

 - If you do decide to enter a debt management program your credit rating could be affected.
 If you are already struggling with your repayments then your credit rating is likely to be poor.

 - Creditors are not obliged to agree to a Debt Management Plan nor freeze interest and charges.
 Sometimes rescheduling your Debt payments can lead to an increase in the total sum repaid and can extend your repayment period.
 Their advisors shall advise you an estimate for the total repayment period and length of time for the plan subject to your creditors accepting the arrangements.

 - Failure to keep up your repayments once a repayment plan is set may result in arrangements with your creditors to be broken.
-If you feel you are struggling with your arranged payment to Consolidators Ltd then please call them immediately and they shall review your repayment plan and see what options are available to yourself.
+If you feel you are struggling with your arranged payment then please call immediately and they shall review your repayment plan and see what options are available to yourself.